Amazing view of old town with Cathedral of St. Peter and Paul, Brno, Czech Republic

 Claim Flight Compensation

-Day trip: Bus/drive to Mikulov (1hr)—explore Jewish Quarter, climb Holy Hill for vineyard views, wine tasting at local cellars (Sonberk, Nové Vinařství).
-Alternatively: Lednice-Valtice château complex.
-Evening: Return to Brno, dinner at Pavillon or U Richarda, nightcap in student bars on Veveří street.
+Day trip: Bus to Mikulov (1hr)—charming wine town with Jewish Quarter, climb Holy Hill for vineyard panoramas.
+Wine tasting at Sonberk, Nové Vinařství, or family cellars.
+Alternatively: Lednice-Valtice château complex (UNESCO).
+Lunch in Mikulov.
+Evening: Return to Brno, farewell dinner at U Richarda, final beer toast.

 Popular Activities